 What the media fails to mention is that no one, nowhere, deserves to be gunned down in cold blood, unless of course they have just shot and killed someone themselves.
 The fact that some people resort to the use of a gun to settle their arguments sickens, and in this case deeply saddens me.

-For the sake of the victim’s shocked, grieving family, I hope the investigation wraps up soon and reveals that the victim’s alcohol induced actions were confrontational and foolish, but valiant and well intended.
+For the sake of the victim’s shocked, grieving family, I hope the investigation wraps up soon and reveals that the victim’s alcohol-induced actions were confrontational and foolish, but valiant and well-intended.
+He paid the ultimate price.

 The second scam was an email from someone claiming to be from Canada Post telling me I had a package that they tried to deliver but no one was home.
 Again, they asked me to click on a link to verify my information and find out where to pick up my package.